 Each location was also searched for an additional minute looking for surface dwelling animals such as water skaters and whirligig beetles and inspecting submerged habitats such as logs and larger stones for attached animals.

-We imagined that our discharge points would be fairly similar, as the water quality is the same at each farm.
-However each of the surveys gave quite different results, in the main because each of the discharge points had different habitats present, some with more shading, some with steep banks, some with a silty substrate, some with a gravel base, some fast flowing and some slower flowing.
-It seems that these environmental characteristics have a very significant effect on biodiversity when water quality is the same.
+We imagined that the results from our discharge points would be broadly similar, as the water quality is the same at each farm, however each of the surveys gave quite different results.
+This was because each of the discharge points had different habitats with varying levels of shading and water flow.
+The substrate also influenced the findings as in some locations there were gravel bases and others had a silty substrate.
+It was evident that these environmental characteristics have a very significant effect on biodiversity when water quality is the same.

 This type of survey work will be carried out on a regular basis now that we have established some baseline levels, and any improvements can be recorded.

 We have also carried out a survey on one of our farms upstream of any settlement facilities where the only water was that which has come from watercress beds.
 The aim of this study was to see which species were living in watercress discharge water without any outside influences, and to investigate what could be done to improve this biodiversity which will be monitored by further survey work in the future.
 A video of this survey work, with explanations from Robert Aquilina will be uploaded soon so keep your eyes peeled.

 The results of this survey work are published below.

 Why we are under pressure and what we have

 done to try and engage with local groups

 There has been significant pressure from the fishing community and local environmental groups, both on the watercress industry to reduce the levels of phosphate in the discharge water, and on the EA to regulate effectively.

 We have met with Salmon and Trout Conservation UK and with local landowners to tell them what we have been doing to reduce our discharge levels.